mrciolino/wiki-backup/timeline.md

 - The party arrives at the Hastow Monastary.
 Spoops finds some silverware sanctified by Ry-ann.
 Also he finds a bone from one of thr first undead Ry-ann ever raised.

 - The party leaves Hastow.
 Narascus stays behind in Hastow to run his Monastary.

+- The party goes into the caves under Hastow

 - Drakham's mother Adalynn joins the party.
 - The party finds treasure in an old dragon hoard under the Dragon Sea.
 They fill a demi plane with gold, jewels, and magic items.
 - [Finishing The Wegate Revolution](/Events/finishing-the-wegate-revolution)